 Natural history studies have described numerous trophic and habitat associations among giant kelp forest taxa, yet most studies have relied solely on qualitative and/or casual observations.
 Furthermore, the most extensive quantification of energy flow through a giant kelp forest remains the dissertation research of Gerard (1976).
-A few researchers have constructed giant kelp forest food webs that focus on specific producer-consumer interactions within particular geographic regions (e.g. the Chilean invertebrate and fish assemblages studied by Castilla 1985 and Angel and Ojeda 2001, respectively) or even individual reefs (e.g. Rosenthal et al. 1974).
-A generalized version of the Rosenthal et al. (1974) giant kelp forest food web was developed by Foster and Schiel (1985), which emphasized the fundamental role of algal production, primarily from Macrocystis pyrifera, in regulating energy flow through the system and highlighted the diversity of trophic interactions that could be expected within any given kelp forest.
+A few researchers have constructed giant kelp forest food webs that focus on specific producer-consumer interactions within particular geographic regions [for example, the Chilean invertebrate and fish assemblages studied by Castilla (1985) and Angel and Ojeda (2001), respectively] or even individual reefs [for example, see Rosenthal and others (1974)].
+A generalized version of the Rosenthal and others' (1974) giant kelp forest food web was developed by Foster and Schiel (1985), who emphasized the fundamental role of algal production, primarily from M. pyrifera, in regulating energy flow through the system and highlighted the diversity of trophic interactions that could be expected within any given kelp forest.

-Still, the hypothesis that the diversity of giant kelp forest communities is founded upon the provision of energy and habitat by Macrocystis pyrifera has not been tested, due primarily to the logistic, economic, and environmental costs of manipulating kelp abundance at sufficiently large scales.
-Natural localized kelp loss due to deforestation, however, can occur over a wide range of temporal and spatial scales driven by a variety of abiotic and biotic processes (e.g. episodic storms, El Nino-Southern Oscillation events, or herbivore overgrazing; Zimmerman and Robertson 1985, Zimmerman and Kremer 1986, Dayton et al. 1992, 1999, Graham et al. 1997, Edwards 2001, Steneck et al. 2002).
-Conspicuous population explosions of kelp forest primary consumers (particularly sea urchins) have been documented at various times and places in California, resulting in kelp deforestation at a variety of scales (reviewed by Leighton 1971, Lawrence 1975, Foster and Schiel 1988, Steneck et al. 2002; the first description in California was by North and Pearse 1970).
-Such deforestation events can wipe out entire M. pyrifera populations with concomitant decreases in the abundance of various associated algae and animals (see for example Tegner and Dayton 1981, 1987, Graham 2002).
+Still, the hypothesis that the diversity of giant kelp forest communities is founded upon the provision of energy and habitat by M. pyrifera has not been tested, due primarily to the logistic, economic, and environmental costs of manipulating kelp abundance at sufficiently large scales.
+Natural localized kelp loss due to deforestation, however, can occur over a wide range of temporal and spatial scales driven by a variety of abiotic and biotic processes [for example, episodic storms, El Niño-Southern Oscillation events, or herbivore overgrazing (Zimmerman and Robertson 1985; Zimmerman and Kremer 1986; Dayton and others 1992, 1999; Graham and others 1997; Edwards 2001; Steneck and others 2002)].
+Conspicuous population explosions of kelp forest primary consumers (particularly sea urchins) have been documented at various times and places in California, resulting in kelp deforestation at a variety of scales [reviewed by Leighton (1971), Lawrence (1975), Foster and Schiel (1988), and Steneck and others (2002); the first description in California was by North and Pearse (1970)].
+Such deforestation events can wipe out entire M. pyrifera populations with concomitant decreases in the abundance of various associated algae and animals [for example, see Tegner and Dayton (1981, 1987) and Graham (2002)].
 Deforestation events might therefore be viewed as natural M. pyrifera removal experiments, although the community consequences of localized kelp deforestation have not been quantified.